keng404/monitor_ica_analysis_run/README.md

 ```
 - directory where ```step_metadata.txt``` is generated will be created by the python script above

-# limitations
+# Limitations
 - Distinguishes between analysis runs that have the same user_reference
   - picks the most recent analysis with the user_reference name

+## Supplementary addition to get CPU, memory, disk usage on ICA for each analysis/pipeline run

-## Adding logic to pull back kubernetes logs and metrics files to your ICA pipeline
+### Adding logic to pull back kubernetes logs and metrics files to your ICA analysis run
 See [this file](https://github.com/keng404/monitor_ica_analysis_run/blob/main/adding_cpu_and_memory_montoring_to_ica_pipeline.md) for recommendations

-## getting CPU and memory usage in an ICA pipeline run
+### Getting CPU and memory usage in an ICA pipeline run --- follow recommendations above
  ```bash
  Rscript ica_pipelines.check_out_workflow_metrics.R --db-file {db_file}
  ```